AnniXiong/2D-3D-Jet/README.md

 two data files for 2D and 3D version will be created in your current directory and note that for the 3D version, 2 angles are put in one column, first corresponds to thata and the second phi in the spherical coordinate.

+# plotting antikt
+it uses ROOT class TLorentzvector either gives a single jet or plots out the distribution of number of jets from multiple p_R pair

+#jet observable
+plot the distribution of pseudo mass from many parton shower events